Difference between virtual worlds: Location-based VR experiences with whole-body VR platforms vs. Metaverse / Extended Reality – Image: Xpert.Digital

 Interoperability

-Different platforms and applications are connected to each other so that content and goods can be transferred between them.
+Different platforms and applications are interconnected, allowing content and goods to be transferred between them.

-Users can create their own content and contribute to the world, be it in the form of virtual objects, rooms or even entire games.
+Users can create their own content and contribute to the world, whether in the form of virtual objects, rooms, or even entire games.

 Application examples